kyma-project/test-infra/cmd/image-builder/image-builder.md

 # Image Builder: Maintenance Guide

-Image Builder is a tool for building OCI-compliant images.
-It builds images using the Azure DevOps (ADO) pipeline backend.
+Image Builder is a tool for building OCI-compliant images using the Azure DevOps (ADO) pipeline backend.

 It can run in two modes.
 One is the default mode, where Image Builder acts as a client and triggers the ADO pipeline.
 In this mode, Image Builder supports running as part of a GitHub Actions workflow.
 In the other mode, Image Builder runs as part of the `oci-image-builder` pipeline in the ADO backend.

 Image Builder is built and pushed as a container image to the Google Artifact Registry repository.

 ## Configuration